caltechlibrary/mkpage/README.md

 Notice the two explicit strings are prefixed with "text:" (other formats include "markdown:" and "json:").
-Values without a prefix are assumed to be file paths.
-We see that in testdata/signature.txt.
-Likewise the weather data is coming from a URL. *mkpage* uses the "protocol" prefix to distinguish between literals, file paths and URL based based content.
-With "http:" and "https:" return with an HTTP header the header is used to identify the content type for processing by _mkpage_ or Pandoc.
+Values without a prefix are assumed to be local file paths.
+We see that in testdata/signature.txt is one.
+Likewise the weather data is coming from a URL idendifitied by the "http:" protocol reference . *mkpage* uses the "protocol" prefix to distinguish between literals, file paths and URL based based content. "http:" and "https:" returns an HTTP header the header is used to identify the content type for processing by _mkpage_ before handing off to Pandoc.
 E.g. "Content-Type: text/markdown" tells us to use Pandoc to translate from Markdown to HTML.
 For data contained in files we rely on the file extension to identify content type, e.g. ".md" is markdown, ".rst" is ReStructureText, ".json" is a JSON document.
 If no content type is decernable then we assume the content is plain text.

 ### the utilities

 #### mkpage

-*mkpage* comes with some helper utilities that make scripting a deconstructed content management system from Python/Bash easier.
+*mkpage* is a page renderer.
+It comes with some helper utilities that make scripting a deconstructed content management system from Python/Bash easier.

 #### mkrss